-We Are Increasing Risk Sensitivity and Improving the Quality of Our Activities Through Further Strengthening of Our Risk-management Structures
+We Are Increasing Risk Sensitivity and Improving the Quality of Our Activities by Further Strengthening Our Risk-management Structures

-Here at SEKISUI CHEMICAL Group, we are building a risk management structure that unifies “risk management,” which aims to prevent risks from occurring in the first place, and “crisis management,” which responds to serious risks that have manifested.
+Here at SEKISUI CHEMICAL Group, we are building a risk management structure that unifies risk management in a bid to prevent risks from occurring in the first place, and crisis management that addresses serious risks that have manifested.
 Through this unification of concepts, we are creating a system that can be brought to bear on ever-changing risks and crises.

 ERM stands for Enterprise Risk Management, and refers to Group-wide risk management.

-In fiscal 2020, SEKISUI CHEMICAL Group launched a Group-wide Risk Review Subcommittee.
-Drawing on the specialized expertise of dedicated offices in corporate administration, the Subcommittee corrected and modified the Group-wide risks identified in fiscal 2019 and examined whether the likelihood of their occurring or their potential impact had changed, in light of changes in factors such as geopolitical risks and social demands.
-The results of the deliberations by the Subcommittee as well as various measures to reduce risks are discussed by the Sustainability Committee and then reported to the Board of Directors for their consideration in management decisions.
+In fiscal 2021, SEKISUI CHEMICAL Group launched a Group-wide Risk Review Subcommittee.
+Drawing on the specialized expertise of dedicated offices in Corporate Headquarters, the Subcommittee corrected and modified the Group-wide risks identified in fiscal 2020 and examined whether the likelihood of their occurring or their potential impact had changed, in light of changes in factors such as geopolitical risks and social demands.
+The results of deliberations by the Subcommittee as well as various measures to reduce risks are discussed by the Sustainability Committee and then reported to the Board of Directors for their consideration in management decisions.

 In an increasingly complex external and internal environment, it is extremely difficult to accurately assess the risks that may emerge moving forward.
 SEKISUI CHEMICAL Group believes that increasing risk sensitivity among employees is essential to properly handling such risks, and the Group continuously runs PDCA cycles in line with the international standard for risk management ISO 31000.